autistic-symposium/gcp-sec-amigo-py/README.md

-# 🌵Amigo 🌵
+# Amigo GCP Security

 **Amigo** is a tool to manage **Google Cloud Platform Security**.

 ![](IMG_0002.jpg)

-Amigo uses the GCP API to fetch an organization's project data and, with a set of customizable rules, searches for security risks!
+Amigo uses the GCP API to fetch an organization's project data and, with a set of customizable rules, searches for security risks.

 ## How Amigo Works